klukasiuk/CodeLinesCounter/README.md

 # CodeLinesCounter
 Small program for counting lines of code

-Usage : just run in folder with source code
+Usage : run in folder with project or enter path

-At now reads only in specified folder